-G. Upon development and calibration of the morat.
-Als screenses GOVERNOR, the DISTRICT and the COLORY when Adverse Impacts) the hydrologic resources of the PARA have occurred.
-The term "Adverse Impacts", for purposes of this Agreement, shall be defined as negative changes in water levels or flows in the L-31N canal and shall be equal to (a) specified hydrologic unitis) of measurement thuch can reliably be detected by the monitoring network, and which an reasonably be linked by the model as being caused by the Wellfield.
+G. Upon development and calibration of the model. the savegreev GOVERNOR, the DISTRICT and the COUNTY when Adversa Impacta ) the hydrologic resources of the PARA have occurred.
+The term "Adverse Impacts", for purposes of this Agreement, shall be defined as negative changes in water levels or flows in the L-31N canal and shall be equal to (a) specified hydrologic unit(s) of measurement (a) ch can reliably be detected by the monitoring network, and which 'an reasonably be linked by the model as being caused by the Wellfield.
 After collection of the base data as set forth in Article II, Sec.
-F herein, said unit(s) of measurement shall be determined by agreement of the parties hereto and incorporated as the standard(s) by which said "Adverse Imports" shall be determined by inclusion in an appendix hereto (Appendix C), which appendix, upon approval of all parties to this Agreement, shall automatically be made a part of this Agreement without need for amendment hereto.
+F herein, said unit(s) of measurement shall be determined by agreement of the parties hereto and incorporated as the standard(s) by which said "Adverse Imports" shall be determined by inclusion in an appendix hereto (Appendix \C\), which appendix, upon approval of all parties to this Agreement, shall automatically be made a part of this Agreement without need for amendment hereto.

-H. Nothing herein shall be construed to restrict the DISTATCT from exercising its authority under Chapter 37) of the Florida Statutes, or its implementing rules and permit conditions, to prevent or mitigaty any adverse water resource impacts or impacts to existing legal uses and land uses.
+H. Nothing herein shall be construed to restrict the DISTRICT from exercising its authority under Chapter 373 of the Florida Statutes, or its implementing rules and permit conditions, to prevent or mitigate any adverse water resource impacts or impacts to existing legal uses and land uses.